Our Team Shares Their Most Embarrassing Date Stories

 Sometimes life is not as sweet, direct and concise as Ohlala.
-We have to confess that though it’s all in the past, not all of us on the team were always the cultivated romance experts that we are now, though luckily we’re quick learners and want to spare you from our mistakes.
-The lasting lessons are as follows, taking chances pays off, communication is key, and your memory is never as effective as modern technology!
+We have to confess that though it’s all in the past, not all of us on the team were always the cultivated dating experts that we are now, though luckily we’re quick learners and want to spare you from our mistakes.
+The lasting lessons from our embarrassing date stories are as follows – taking chances pays off, communication is key, and your memory is never as effective as modern technology!
 Enjoy these few juicy tidbits from our sordid pasts.

 Luise: Community Management

 Many years ago, I was having a night out with friends back in Jena, Germany the sleepy city where I was completing my studies.
 One evening after a week of heavy cramming, my friends and I decided to unwind by heading down to our favourite club ‘Rose’.
 Hanging out right in front of the entrance there was a really sweet-looking musician preoccupied with playing his guitar.
 Since we’d had a few pre-drinks already, my friends sparked up a conversation with him, and as his eyes slowly shifted towards me, I could tell we were on the same page.
 Once inside, we all let loose, mostly dancing but also probably drinking a little more than maybe we should have.

 He bought me a shot of tequila and from there it was breeze to get to talking, then dancing and eventually kissing.
 By the end of the night we were so enthralled by each other that we keenly exchanged numbers.
 I headed home, and as the sobering sun rose, that guitarist was still on my mind, though I have to confess the tequila had washed away the image of his face from my mind.
 Not too long after that he ended up messaging me, and because he still seemed really sweet, I agreed to go meet him at a cafe.
 I did not know what to expect when I showed up, or who to even look for, but I can tell you that I didn’t regretted going.
 The rest is history.

 2. THE BEER DREAMER